openframeworks/ofSite/_tutorials/02_first steps/002_openFrameworks_for_processing_users.markdown

 ## How OpenFrameworks Works.

 OpenFrameworks is built in much the same way as Processing.
 It just doesn't hide any of the complicated parts from you.
-However, if you open up testApp.h, right under the \#include "ofMain.h" line, you will see a line that says: "class TestApp : public ofSimpleApp{".
+However, if you open up ofApp.h, right under the \#include "ofMain.h" line, you will see a line that says: "class TestApp : public ofSimpleApp{".

-This means, the testApp class extends the ofSimpleApp class, just like in processing.
-Right under that, under "Public:" are all of the functions that testApp is inheriting from ofSimpleApp that it needs to re-write, like in processing.
+This means, the ofApp class extends the ofSimpleApp class, just like in processing.
+Right under that, under "Public:" are all of the functions that ofApp is inheriting from ofSimpleApp that it needs to re-write, like in processing.

 Every C++ application needs a function called int main() to define where the program starts.
 Java requires this as well, but Processing hides this fact from you since anything you write is only extending a larger class with that main being called elsewhere.